sewhail/sewhail.com/README.md

 # sewhail

-ultra-minimal portfolio website with a nerdy, terminal-inspired aesthetic.
+ultra-minimal portfolio website with a terminal-inspired aesthetic.

 ## stack